 "There is always a risk when you take on all these brands," Bernstein Research analyst Sara Senatore said, but she added that Starbucks had mitigated that risk by making deals that fit with its long-term growth plans, which focus on increasing its reach beyond coffee and the four walls of its cafes.

 Schultz admitted that Starbucks' growth in 2007 and 2008 - the years before its business plunged with the financial crisis - was "undisciplined."
 The company is not returning to that prior strategy of "growth for growth's sake," he said.

 Starbucks' consumer packaged goods business, which sells such items as whole bean coffee and bottled drinks through grocery stores and other retailers, could one day be as large as the cafe chain, Schultz said.

 Investment Technology Group analyst Steve West said he was encouraged that the company is building a "tiered strategy" for those packaged goods.
 Based on the company's moves thus far, it appears that Starbucks coffee and Teavana teas are in the core/premium categories, while Seattle's Best Coffee and potentially Tazo tea are more mainstream brands.

 Investors are closely tracking Starbucks' new at-home Verismo coffee and espresso brewer, which the company is using to grab a piece of the fast-growing single-serve market dominated by Green Mountain Coffee Roasters Inc and Nestle SA.

-Verismo sells for $199 or $399 depending on size and function.
-It will create a $30 million loss this year but should add to profits in 2015.
-Starbucks expects to get significant revenue from sales of the coffee and milk pods used with Verismo, which should bolster the packaged goods business.
+The machine sells for $199 or $399 depending on size and functions.
+Over time, Starbucks expects to get significant revenues from sales of the coffee and milk pods used with Verismo.

 Jeff Hansberry, Starbucks' president of channel development and emerging brands, said Verismo sales are "in line with our expectations" but he did not answer an analyst's question about the machine's strengths and weaknesses.